sr-lab/pwned-api-wrapper/README.md

 # Pwned Passwords API Wrapper
-Wraps the Pwned Passwords API (or, preferably, your local Pwned Passwords database) offering batch queries etc.
+Wraps the Pwned Passwords API (or, preferably, your local Pwned Passwords database) offering batch queries etc. from the command line.

 ## Overview
 This repository consists of several projects.